 In this months long post Im going to promote the benefits of cooking with your kids.
 It is never too soon to get your kids involved in healthy eating.
 Kids love the attention, so cooking together is a great way to spend time together.
-Cooking is a life-long skill that involves many teaching opportunities, like following directions, using maths skills, as well as encouraging creativity and having fun tasting nutritious, new foods.
+Cooking is a life-long skill and is fun tasting the results.
 Kids can start cooking as young as 2 years of age, once the tasks are age appropriate.

 Your 2-3 year-olds can help with: Sorting ingredients, rinsing vegetables or fruits etc